This post may contain affiliate links, please see the privacy policy for details.

 For more detailed instructions with weights and measurements, jump to the printable recipe card.

-Make the filling: Mash the bananas with the peanut butter, Greek yogurt, and vanilla in a bowl.
+Make the filling: Mash the bananas and mix them with the peanut butter, Greek yogurt and vanilla until well combined.

-Shape the bites: Drop spoonfuls of the banana mixture onto a parchment paper lined baking sheet.
+Scoop the bites: Scoop the banana mixture onto a parchment-lined baking sheet.

-Dip the banana bites: Dip each one in the melted chocolate, let any excess drip off, and return them to the baking sheet.
+Dip and freeze: Dip each frozen banana bite in melted chocolate, let the excess drip off and return it to the baking sheet.
+Freeze again until the chocolate is set.

 Substitutions and Variations